So, should you preach Mother’s Day sermons? In a word, yes. This year (2021), let me say it even more strongly, “You’d better!”

 Don’t Be Tone-Deaf By Ignoring Mother’s Day Sermons

-Before I outline my own thinking on the subject, let me add that you should preach a Mother’s Day sermon especially this year when moms are either super-overworked or super-lonely from being sheltered.
-It seems to me that the primary role of the Zoom preacher or the Livestreaming preacher is to speak the Gospel plainly.
+Before I outline my own thinking on the subject, let me add that you should preach a Mother’s Day sermon especially this year when moms are either super-overworked or super-lonely from being isolated during the pandemic.
+It seems to me that the primary role of the Zoom preacher and/or the Livestreaming preacher is to speak the Gospel plainly.
 But in these days, we have to recognize the pastoral needs that every family is experiencing.

 So this year, a preacher that does not address the new reality that mothers face might be tone-deaf.
 Pastor and preacher, please hear this: This Sunday is a FANTASTIC opportunity to address the families of your church as a whole.
 Speak to families.
 Speak to moms.
 Speak to children.